niiadu/SongPlaylistProject-DLBCSPJWD01/README.md

 ```

 **2. Environment Setup**

-Update the .env file in backend/
+Create a .env file in backend/ with the following requirements
 ```
 MONGO_URI=your_mongodb_connection_string_here
 JWT_SECRET="your-secret"